-Emotional abuse is a deeply harmful form of domestic violence that can affect both adults and children.
-It can be subtle and often goes unnoticed, but its effects can be long-lasting.
+Emotional abuse is a deeply harmful form of domestic abuse that can affect both adults and children.
+It often coexists with other forms of mistreatment such as verbal abuse, financial abuse, and even physical violence.
+Emotional harm can be subtle and often goes unnoticed, but its effects can be long-lasting and impact mental health significantly.

-Understanding the signs of emotional abuse and knowing your legal rights can empower you to take action and protect yourself.
+Understanding the signs of emotional abuse, recognising abusive behaviour, and knowing your legal rights under family law can empower you to take action and protect yourself as a protected person.

 Signs of Emotional Abuse

 Emotional abuse can manifest in many ways, often leaving the victim feeling controlled, isolated, or fearful.
+It is a form of mental abuse that can lead to emotional distress and have lasting impacts on mental health.
 Common signs include:

-- Constant Criticism or Belittlement: Regularly being made to feel unworthy or inadequate.
+- Constant Criticism or Belittlement: Regularly being made to feel unworthy or inadequate, contributing to emotional harm.

-- Control Over Relationships: Being prevented from seeing friends or family or participating in cultural or spiritual practices.
+- Control Over Relationships: Exhibiting controlling behaviour by preventing contact with friends or family or participation in cultural or spiritual practices.

-- Intimidation or Harassment: Stalking, unwanted calls or messages, or being followed.
+- Intimidation or Harassment: Stalking, unwanted calls or messages, or being followed, often escalating into more serious abusive behaviour.

-- Threats: Threatening to disclose personal information, such as sexual orientation, or withholding necessary medication.
+- Threats: Threatening to disclose personal information, such as sexual orientation, or withholding necessary medication, which can be a criminal offence depending on the circumstances.

 - Isolation: Intentionally cutting you off from support networks or preventing you from expressing your cultural identity.

 If any of these behaviours resonate, it’s important to acknowledge that this is not normal or acceptable.
-Emotional abuse often escalates over time, so seeking support early is crucial.
+Emotional abuse often escalates over time, sometimes leading to physical abuse, sexual abuse, or even intimate partner violence.
+Seeking support early is crucial.

 Legally, What Is Emotional Abuse?

 In Queensland, emotional abuse is recognised under the Domestic and Family Violence Protection Act 2012.
 The law defines emotional or psychological abuse as behaviour that torments, intimidates, harasses, or is offensive to another person.
+This is also often seen in cases of abusive partners or intimate partner violence.
 Examples provided under the Act include:

-- Stalking or monitoring someone in public or outside their home or workplace.
+- Stalking or monitoring someone in public or outside their home or workplace, which can be seen as a criminal offence.

 These examples highlight some of the many ways emotional abuse can manifest.
-If you believe you are a victim, legal protection is available to help you.
+If you believe you are a victim, legal protection is available to help you, including filing for a violence order under family law.

 What Can You Do if You’re Experiencing Emotional Abuse?